aimanmutasem/HalluRE-Med/README.md

 # HalluRE-Med

 **HalluRE-Med** is a benchmark suite for evaluating large language models (LLMs) on **biomedical relation extraction (RE)**, with a focus on both **extraction quality** and **hallucination robustness**.
-It measures not only whether a model can extract structured biomedical relations, but also whether those predictions are semantically trustworthy.
+It measures not only whether a model can extract structured biomedical relations, but also whether those predictions are semantically reliable.

-Paper: *HalluRE-Med: A Unified Benchmark for Evaluating Hallucinations in Large Language Models for Biomedical Relation Extraction* (IEEE JBHI).
+#Paper: *HalluRE-Med: A Unified Benchmark for Evaluating Hallucinations in Large Language Models for Biomedical Relation Extraction* (IEEE JBHI).

 This repository releases **two benchmarks** and the **code used to build and evaluate them**: